-- (e) the University Executive has the authority to authorise and renew this policy. - (f) the University Executive may delegate specific responsibility for ensuring that the implementation documents and controls relating to information security, are comprehensive, up to date, and consistent with the law, to another body set up for this purpose. - (g) The Director of IT Services may authorise access to private information for operational reasons.
-Exceptionally, the Chief Operating Officer may authorise legal access to users' private information, to investigate suspected breaches of University Regulations, or the law.
-Such actions will be reported annually in summary form to the University Executive.
-No one may access any other users' private information, without explicit permission, or authority.
+(e) Information Services Committee has the authority to authorise and renew this policy.

+(f) Information Services Committee may delegate specific responsibility for ensuring that the implementation documents and controls relating to information security are comprehensive, up to date and consistent with the law to another body set up for this purpose.

+(g) The Director of IT Services may authorise access to private information for operational reasons.
+Exceptionally, the Chief Operating Officer may authorise legal access to users' private information to investigate suspected breaches of University Regulations or the law.
+Such actions will be reported annually in summary form to Information Services Committee.
+No one may access any other users' private information without explicit permission or authority.